These paleo and keto sesame chicken wings are easy peasy to whip up! Plus, think extra flavorful (and sticky!) results.

 Nice ‘N Sticky 🍯

-Moist, tender, flavorful, sticky… absolutely wonderful.
+Tender, flavorful, sticky… absolutely wonderful.
 Too many adjectives to describe these finger-lickinly-good paleo and keto sesame chicken wings.
 Deliciously simple and easy to whip up!

 To make them keto and paleo a couple adjustments were needed.
 You’ll need to use liquid aminos (love Bragg’s!) to replace the soy, and (if keto) xylitol to replace the honey.
 Though if paleo, you can of course simply go ahead and use some raw honey.